City of Pensacola Resident Satisfaction Survey Results Now Available

 Highlights from the survey results include:

-More than half of respondents (52 percent) said they were either very satisfied or satisfied with the ease of obtaining information about city services.
+- More than half of respondents (57%) said they were either very satisfied or satisfied with the ease of obtaining information about city services, an increase of 5 percent from 2019.

-35 percent of respondents said they either strongly agreed or agreed that the City of Pensacola has improved sidewalks in their neighborhood over the past year.
+- When rating infrastructure improvements, stormwater infrastructure improved 7% from 2019, with 37% of respondents either strongly agreeing or agreeing that the City of Pensacola has improved stormwater infrastructure in their neighborhood over the past year.

 Areas for improvement identified by the survey include: